alexwlchan/alexwlchan.net/src/_drafts/triangular-coordinates-in-svg.md

 </svg>
 ```

-Unfortunately, this also skews any text on the image, as shown below:
+Unfortunately, this also skews any text on the image:

 <figure style="width: 350px;">
   <img src="/images/2019/hexagon_bad.svg" alt="A black hexagon with the text 'A regular hexagon' to its right.
 The top of the text has been skewed to the left.">
 </figure>

-If your diagram doesn't feature text or you're okay with this degree of slanting, go ahead and use this transform function -- it's pretty simple and doesn't require anything extra.
+If your diagram doesn't feature text or you're okay with this degree of slanting, go ahead and use this transform function -- it's pretty simple and doesn't require anything outside the raw SVG.
 Unfortunately I do have triangular diagrams where I want to put text, so I had to come up with an alternative approach.